devYaoYH/Meta-Intellectual-Musings/README.md

 Part blog, part experiment in using software collaboration tool for written works.
 Although mainly so I don't fall into the trap of coding up my own blog framework...
 Writing essays in a plain text editor like vim also has a certain charm to it.

+**Please do not (re)publish any part or whole of works within this repository without the express permission of the author(s).** Although there is nothing stopping one from forking or cloning this repository for personal use.

 # Table of Contents

 - [XAI](/XAI) [work-in-progress]